Collection Development Guide

 Identifying PHP Requirements and Configure Functions

-for a specific module, one should refer to the OPNsense core GitHub repository.
-Within the repository, locate the PHP file corresponding to the module of interest (e.g., core/src/www/system_general.php
+To identify the php_requirements and configure_functions for a specific module, one should refer to the OPNsense core GitHub repository.
+Within the repository, locate the PHP file corresponding to the module of interest (e.g., core/src/www/system_general.php).
+Examining this file will provide insights into the required PHP scripts and configurable functions for that module.

 Purpose

-plays a critical role in ensuring that the OPNsense configuration utility can adapt to different versions of OPNsense.
+VERSION_MAP plays a critical role in ensuring that the OPNsense configuration utility can adapt to different versions of OPNsense.
 By providing version-specific paths and requirements, it allows the utility to read and modify configurations accurately, regardless of the OPNsense version in use.

 Example